matheusleandroo/nodejs-local-crud/README.md

 <h4>NodeJS</h4>

-You need to install NodeJS on your computer before you can use "**Bootcamp GoStack 0.9 - Challeng 01**".
+You need to install NodeJS on your computer before you can use "**NodeJS Local CRUD**".
 You can install NodeJS by following <a href="https://nodejs.org/en/download/package-manager/">these instructions</a>.

 Once you have completed the installation process, try typing **```npm -v```** into your command line.
 You should get a response with the version of NodeJS.

+<h4>Yarn</h4>

+Once you have NodeJs instaled, you need to install Yarn.
+You can install Yarn by following <a href="https://yarnpkg.com/en/docs/getting-started">these instructions</a>.

+After instalition, try typing **```yarn -v```** into your command line.
+You should get a response with the version of Yarn.

 <h4>REST API Client</h4>

-Finally, you will need a rest api client to test "**Bootcamp GoStack 0.9 - Challeng 01**".
+Finally, you will need a rest api client to test "**NodeJS Local CRUD**".
 Examples:

 <ul>
   <li><a href="https://insomnia.rest/">Insomnia</a></li>